justinal64/sw_individual_challenge/README.md

 Challenge #7

 Your challenge is to replicate the shapes, and the animations that you see in the animated GIF below.
 You must only use CSS.
 No JavaScript and no images.

+Phil 4:13
+I can do all things through Christ who gives me strength.